 Status of the Project

 VALOR was opened to recruitment in April 2017.
-It is currently in the active recruitment phase, and open at sixteen VA medical centers with the goal of recruiting 670 patients.
+It is currently in the active recruitment phase, and open at fifteen VA medical centers with the goal of recruiting 670 patients.

 Who Can Participate?